Jacob-Lockwood/j-avascript/readme.md

 And here are some examples of functions written first in plain JS, and then with their tacit J-uby counterparts, sometimes with multiple options of how to write the same expression.

-As you can see, J-avaScript often makes the code much shorter, but in some instances can actually result in longer code, so if you're using this library for code-golf purposes, keep in mind what scenarios tend to be shorter when written explicitly rather than tacitly.
+As you can see, J-S often makes the code much shorter, but in some instances can actually result in longer code, so if you're using this library for code-golf purposes, keep in mind what scenarios tend to be shorter when written explicitly rather than tacitly.

 ```javascript
 x=>x+1